 In 1990 IVS and IVS Overseas became separate legal entities, with IVS Overseas rebranding as Skillshare International.
 Skillshare went on to become a founding member of the UK Governments ICS international volunteering programme.
 Sadly, in August 2016 Skillshare went into administration.

 In 1971, IVS’s Northern Irish office started a programme of cross-community holidays for children from Belfast and Derry.
 Over the next two years, over 800 children from both communities were sent abroad, with funding raised by public appeals.
 As the funding and the scale of the project increased IVS opened a permanent facility to focus on reconciliations projects.

 The new facility and the children’s programme were coordinated by IVS field officer Sean Armstrong.
 On the 30th of June 1973, the day before a large group of children were set to depart for Europe a member of the Ulster Defence Association walked into the IVS office and shot Sean 3 times.
 Following Sean’s death, the holiday scheme was put on hold and IVS began to focus on developing local projects.

-For more than 80 years, IVS have been offering volunteering projects for peace and are recognised by the UN as the UK’s oldest international volunteering organisation.
-With over 1000 projects in 80 countries, IVS have a large list of global partners that develop each project after a local need is discovered.
+Before the pandemic IVS had supported 1000 projects in 80 countries, IVS has a large list of global partners that develop each project after a local need is discovered.

-IVS continue to work for the sustainable development of local and global communities throughout the world.
+IVS continues in its aim to work for the sustainable development of local and global communities throughout the world.